 Need a Clipboard

-The rest of the world may be going paperless, but most roofing estimates and contracts delivered in-person still require old-fashioned paper.
+The rest of the world may be going paperless with an iPad, but most roofing estimates and contracts delivered in-person still require old-fashioned paper.

 You’re probably going to need a clipboard to fill out your paperwork.